mkierzenka/SWDevProj/report/doc.md

 in charge of serializing and deserializing data, and buffering the result.
 The Serializer will be used in multiple places in this project.
 All of DataFrame's from... methods will need to initialize a Serializer to serialize the constructed dataframe, to store in the key-value store.
-The wait and waitAndGet methods within Store will need to intialize a Serializer; the serializer will need to convert the serialized string data into the dataframe that it represents
+The wait and waitAndGet methods within Store will need to initalize a Serializer; the serializer will need to convert the serialized string data into the dataframe that it represents